telerik/ajax-docs/controls/combobox/load-on-demand/loading-items-from-wcf-service.md

->note These settings are important.
+>tip These settings are important.
 If you don't set them correctly - you might receive the following JavaScript error:
 > **Method "MethodName" Failed.**
 >